-Construction will take place in two phases to protect the island habitat, inhabitants and Lake Superior waters:
+Construction took place in two phases to protect the island habitat, inhabitants and Lake Superior waters:

 Phase 1 – Raise tern nesting colony elevation.

-This will entail raising the nesting colony near the center of the island so that it’s at a safe elevation for the terns.
-The project team will use an elaborate system of wires and erected fencing to keep gulls out of the nesting colony.
-This phase will also involve filling various flooded areas on the island itself.
+This phase raised the nesting colony near the center of the island so that it’s at a safe elevation for the terns.
+The project team used an elaborate system of wires and erected fencing to keep gulls out of the nesting colony.
+This phase also involved filling various flooded areas on the island itself.

 Phase 2 – Raise island elevation/expand size.

-Interstate Island currently sits at 2.5 acres due to immense flooding and rising waters beginning in 2014.
-The plan is to add 5.5-7 acres in island size and raise the island’s bank elevation by approximately 10 ft.
+In 2019, Interstate Island sat at 2.5 acres due to immense flooding and rising waters that began in 2014.
+The project added 5.5 acres in island size and raised the island’s bank elevation by approximately 10 ft.
 (600-610 ft.).
-The project team will accomplish this by strategically adding sand and gravel materials, some of which will be taken directly from dredged sand in the nearby harbor.
+The project team accomplished this by strategically adding sand and gravel materials, some of which were taken directly from dredged sand in the nearby harbor.

 Interstate Island Restoration and Stabilization